 Can Investors store Silver Bullion purchased with Monex?

 Yes, investors can store silver with Monex.
-Your silver will be under your name and securely stored with Brinks to ensure maximum safety.
+Your silver will be under your name and securely stored with Brinks or another depository to ensure maximum safety.
 To learn more about storage with Monex, call an Account Representative now.

 How do you buy Silver Coins?

 It is possible to buy silver coins with full transactional service over the phone with an experienced representative.
 For the inexperienced, or for someone making a serious investment, it would be preferred to take advantage of all the resources of a full service coin dealer.

 What is the difference between Silver Bullion and Silver Coins?